openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Event Source**: Browser or Mobile

+**History**:

+* Updated 5 May 2015 to include the effect of a **Video Stop Time**.
-**History**: Updated 25 Feb 2015 to include events emitted by the edX mobile app for iOS.
-Updated 23 Dec 2014 to include events emitted by the edX mobile app for Android.
+* Updated 25 Feb 2015 to include events emitted by the edX mobile app for iOS.
+* Updated 23 Dec 2014 to include events emitted by the edX mobile app for Android.

 ``context`` **Member Fields**: